Wild Dog Management Zone work plans

 Planned wild dog control

-- DELWP will implement strategic 1080 baiting programs on wild dog corridors and tracks on public land across the wild dog management zones.
+- DEECA will implement strategic 1080 baiting programs on wild dog corridors and tracks on public land across the Wild Dog Management Zones.

-- DELWP will implement proactive trapping across the wild dog management zones within the capacity of the Wild Dog Controller.
+- DEECA will implement proactive trapping across the Wild Dog Management Zones within the capacity of the Wild Dog Controller.

 Landholders who observe wild dog activity or experience a wild dog attack must phone their local Senior Wild Dog Controller to formally lodge an incident report.
 The Senior Wild Dog Controller will then assign the appropriate Wild Dog Controller for responding to the incident and follow-up communication.

 If contact is not made directly with the Senior Wild Dog Controller, landholders need to leave a message and the Senior Wild Dog Controller will make a return phone call within 24 hours, excluding weekends.